Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube/Post.md

 };
 ```

-Things like bitrate, resolution and framerate are not strictly regulated by `itag` so you still need to extract them from metadata.
+Things like bit rate, resolution and frame rate are not strictly regulated by `itag`, so you still need to extract them from metadata.

 ## Bypassing rate limit